Nathanael-Delacrausaz/dai-lab-http-infrastructure/README.md

   - All subsequent requests going to the same instance
 - Clear cookies to get assigned to a potentially different instance

-### Validation
-You can verify the configuration is working by:
-1. Checking Traefik's dashboard at http://localhost:8080
-2. Monitoring container logs
-3. Inspecting cookies and response headers in browser developer tools

 ## Step 7: Securing Traefik with HTTPS

 ### Overview